NDarayut/Password-Generator/README.md

 # Password-Generator
-Library used: String and Random
+Library used: String, Random and OS